 If you will not be driving your vehicle, you can contact the DVLA and declare it off the road (this is called a SORN – Statutory Off Road Notification).
 If you SORN your vehicle, you do not need insurance but will not have any cover for fire, theft or damage, and you will not legally be able to drive your vehicle until it has insurance again.
+If you're looking to SORN your vehicle but wish to keep it insured, you may want to contact your insurer to see how this may affect your premium.
 It's important to note that, if you do SORN your vehicle, you cannot store it on public roads, so you'll need a garage, driveway or other non-public road space to store it.

 You can learn more about SORN here.

-If your MOT date meets the above criteria and your vehicle is otherwise safe to drive, this will not invalidate your insurance.
+If your MOT was due between 30 March and 31 July 2020, it will have been extended for six months.
+This means you will need to get your MOT by the new expiry date.
+If your MOT date meets these criteria and your vehicle is otherwise safe to drive, this will not invalidate your insurance.

 More information can be found here.